 Hello Vietnam Asian Bistro

-For outstanding Vietnamese food, this should be your new go-to.
-Get your Bahn-mi fix or a tasty bowl of pho to enjoy in the outdoor dining area nestled between fresh flowers and greens.
+For outstanding Vietnamese food, Hello Vietnam Asian Bistro should be your new go-to.
+Get your bahn mi fix or a tasty bowl of pho to enjoy in the outdoor dining area nestled between fresh flowers and greens.
 Location: 722 N. 2nd St.